amb372/ANU_YOLO/README.md

 ## Instructions

-Open a terminal and copuy and execute the following.
+Open a terminal and copy and execute the following command sets.
 Be careful to not change the order!

 ```bash
 echo "1) Update & upgrade system…"